bokkagroup/atom/README.md

 ## Installation

- Download this theme and add it to your themes directory and activate in the Wordpress Admin
+ Download this theme and add it to your themes directory and activate in the WordPress Admin

 ### Child Theming

  Special considerations should be made when porting this into a child theme.
-We have a boilerplate that comes with Wordpress core, along with our typical plugins and this theme in an optimized parent/child format.
+We have a boilerplate that comes with WordPress core, along with our typical plugins and this theme in an optimized parent/child format.
  It is recommended to use that boilerplate if you wish to use this as a child theme.

 ## Usage